Title IX

 Students, Parents, Employees, and Visitors

-Gwinnett County Public Schools (GCPS) does not discriminate on the basis of race, color, religion, sex, age, national origin, or disability.
-You should speak with your Local School Assistant Title IX Coordinator if you:
+Gwinnett County Public Schools (GCPS) does not discriminate on the basis of race, color, religion, sex, age, national origin, pregnancy or disability.
+You should speak with your Local School Title IX Coordinator if you:

 - believe you have been discriminated against